mahdavis/Credit-scoring/README.md

 In this code I am trying to solve this classification challenge by implementing several classifiers: An ensemble method of three top rank methods; a gradient boosting algorithm, a regression random forest, and Logistic Regression Classifier by Soft Voting/Majority Rule classifier; Gradient Boosting Classifier, Random Forest Classifier, Extra Trees Classifier, Logistic Regression Classifier, Gaussian Naive Bayes, Decision Tree Classifier, and A feed-forward neural network with a single hidden layer.

-## Accuracy metric is used to evalutae the performance classifires.
+## Accuracy metric is used to evalutae the performance of classifires.
 Accuracy metric is the number of correct predictions made divided by the total number of predictions made.

 ### How to use it